pf2223/Starter-Kit/PART1.md

 2. Define object properties and behaviours
     *  Arrows ( ^ v < > ) - changes direction of alien, add 20 attack to alien
     *  Health ( h )       - adds 20 health to alien if current health is less than max health
-    *  Pod ( p )          - inflicts 10 damage to the nearest zombie
+    *  Pod ( p )          - inflicts 10 damage to the nearest zombie relative to the pod (random if multiple zombies are equally close)
     *  Rock ( r )         - stops alien from moving, reveals new object underneath it when hit
     *  Trail ( . )        - left behind as alien moves, reset to random object after alien's turn ends